Tuesday's Scottish Gossip

 Last updated on .From the section Scottish

-Italian club Udinese have opened transfer talks with Hibernian over a potential January move for defender Ryan Porteous, the 23-year-old Scotland centre-half who is out of contract in the summer and who has rejected a new deal.
+Italian club Udinese have opened transfer talks with Hibernian over a potential January move for Ryan Porteous, the 23-year-old Scotland centre-half who is out of contract in the summer and who has rejected a new deal.
 (Edinburgh Evening News)

 Hibernian manager Lee Johnson has questioned why the club's board did not tie down centre-half Ryan Porteous to a longer contract over the last couple of seasons as the 23-year-old prepares to leave Easter Road during January.
 (Football Scotland)